rafalp/misago_docker/README.md

 ### Running the setup

-Move to `misago_docker` and run `./appctl setup`.
-Wizard will ask you to fill in few basic settings such as your domain name, timezone or first admin account details.
-After that it will install all requirements, build Docker containers, setup crontab, create initial database and populate it with default data.
+Enter the misago_docker directory and run `./appctl setup` command.
+The wizard will ask for some basic information, such as your domain name, timezone or first admin account details.
+After that it will:

+- install all requirements
+- build Docker containers
+- setup `crontab`
+- create database and populate it with initial data

-After you are done, start your site with `./appctl start` and go to your domain to see your Misago running.
+Once you are done, start the application by running `./appctl start` and visit your domain in order to see your Misago forum running.

-Lastly, go to ``https://yoursite/admincp/``and log in to admin panel using the username and password you've entered during setup.
-Admin panel will let you set forum name, create categories and such.
+Lastly, go to `https://yourdomain.com/admincp/` and log into the admin panel using the username and password you entered during the setup.
+There you will be able to further configure your forum.
+For instance: set forum name, create categories and such.

 ### Secure your server